pulumi/pulumi-hugo/themes/default/content/blog/converting-bicep-to-pulumi/index.md

 ## Publishing converter plugins

 The easiest way to make your converter plugin available to others is to publish it on GitHub releases.
-The Pulumi CLI expects a naming convention `pulumi-converter-<language>` and will automatically download the plugin from the latest GitHub release of the repository when given the `--server` flag during `pulumi plugin install converter <language> --server <url>`.
+The Pulumi CLI expects a naming convention `pulumi-converter-<name>` and will automatically download the plugin from the latest GitHub release of the repository when given the `--server` flag during `pulumi plugin install converter <name> --server <url>`.

 Converter plugins written in dotnet are simple console applications that are compiled to native binaries for each target platform.
 To see how this is done, refer to this [createAndPublishArtifacts](https://github.com/Zaid-Ajaj/pulumi-converter-bicep/blob/master/build/Program.fs#L197) function written for the Bicep converter that does the heavy lifting of building the native binaries for each platform and publishing them to GitHub releases.